 The Leon County Disaster Survival Guide you are holding gives you the critical information needed to be prepared before, during and after a disaster.
-After three consecutive hurricanes and a historic tornado outbreak, the guide has proven to be one of the best tools to keep you and your family safe and informed.
+In 2024, Leon County faced a series of emergencies, including three federally declared disasters in just five months, each impacting the lives and livelihoods of all County residents.
+This guide remains one of our most vital tools for keeping the community safe and informed.

 With our lead role in emergency response, caring for the lives and livelihoods of our community is nothing new to Leon County.
-That commitment remains as we enter the 2024 Atlantic hurricane season.
+That commitment remains as we enter the 2025 Atlantic hurricane season.
 At the County, we know firsthand the importance of resilience in the face of disaster.
-The upcoming hurricane season, which lasts from June 1 through November 30 (peaking from August to October), is anticipated to be the most active season in 28 years.
-According to Colorado State University (CSU). the season is expected to produce 23 named storms.
-Among these.
-11 have the potential to become hurricanes and five could grow into major hurricanes.
-As we have learned from Hurricanes Hermine (2016), Irma (2017), Michael (2018), Idalia (2023), and the May 10 tornadoes (2024), it only takes one storm to cause lasting damage and threaten lives and property in our community.
+According to Colorado State University, the upcoming hurricane season, which lasts from June 1 through November 30 (peaking from August to October), is expected to be above average and produce 17 named storms.
+Among these, nine have the potential to become hurricanes and four could grow into major hurricanes.
+As we have learned from Hurricanes Debby (2024), Helene (2024), Milton (2024), and the May 10 tornadoes (2024), it only takes one storm to cause lasting damage and threaten lives and property in our community.

-That's why every year, Leon County brings you the Disaster Survival Guide.
+That's why every year Leon County brings you the Disaster Survival Guide.
 In the pages ahead, you will find information to keep you and your family safe and resilient.
 Prepared alongside community public safety and healthcare experts, the guide is a roadmap to preparedness resources, consisting of crucial information, such as evacuation routes, how to get and use sandbags, reviewing your insurance policies for disaster coverage, and much more.
 Now is the time to plan and prepare using this guide as a framework.

-At Leon County. we focus on extracting every possible lesson from disasters to better prepare for the future.
+At Leon County, we too remain prepared by extracting every possible lesson from disasters to better prepare for the future.

 After every disaster, the County performs an extensive analysis of our emergency operations through a comprehensive after-action report.
-Those reports have led to nearly 300 findings and more than 200 recommendations to make us even more prepared and resilient for the next emergency.
+Those reports have led to 332 findings and 253 recommendations to make us even more prepared and resilient for the next emergency.
 In 2018, this commitment to learning and improving led to FEMA and the Federal Alliance for Safe Homes (FLASH) designating Leon County as the first #HurricaneStrong community in the nation.
 The designation also recognizes the hard work of our community to be more disaster resilient and of our Board of County Commissioners for their leadership in building resilience and emphasizing public safety.

-While our County will inevitably continue to face challenges surrounding disasters and public health, we are committed to learning, improving, and leveraging our partnerships to meet the needs of our citizens.
-As a citizen in our community, do your part by reading this guide closely, reviewing your plans, and staying informed and prepared for the 2024 hurricane season!
+While our County will inevitably continue to face challenges surrounding disasters and other emergencies, we are committed to learning, improving, and leveraging our partnerships to meet the needs of our citizens.
+As a citizen in our community, please do your part by reading this guide closely, reviewing your plans, and staying informed and prepared for the 2025 hurricane season!

-KEVIN PETERS

-Director

-Leon County
+KEVIN PETERS Director Leon County Emergency Management

-Emergency

-Management